ros-realtime/ros-realtime-rpi4-image/README.md

-Unfortunately, the current setup doesn't work in Docker, as I used `systemd-nspawn` to make setting up and executing commands in a chroot easier (mainly so I can save some time figuring out the various bind mounts I need, and to shutdown the container correctly if a command fails).
+Unfortunately, the current setup doesn't work in Docker, as I used `systemd-nspawn` to make setting up and executing commands in a chroot easier (mainly so I can save some time figuring out the various bind mounts I need, to shutdown the container correctly if a command fails, and to force quit a container if something goes really wrong by pressing ^] 3 times).
 This tool also rely on loop devices, which are not namespaced and thus not readily usable in Docker without privileged access.
 Thus, you'll need a Linux machine with root and the following tools installed: `cut`, `grep`, `parted`, `pv`, `rsync`, `truncate`, `wget`, `systemd-nspawn`, and `qemu-aarch64-static`.